florentpoujol/Daneel/readme.md

 Existing ScriptedBehaviors may also be set via their name or alias.

+## Events

+Daneel provide a flexible event system that allows to run functions whenever some events happens during runtime.
+You can register any function to be called or messages to be sent on gameObjects whenever an event will be fired.

 ## Raycasting

 GameObject who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
 The **RaycastHit** object stores the information regarding the collision between a ray and a gameObject.
 It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *component*.

 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which wil be empty if no gameObjects have been hit).

-## Events

-Daneel provide a flexible event system that allows to run functions whenever some events happens (are fired) at runtime.
-You can register any function to be called whenever an event will be fired.
-You can also register a gameObject to be send a message to when the event is fired.

 ## Triggers